AdmcCarthy/Investigating_Baseball_Data/README.rst

 Each players selected school's city, state and country will be appended to the player from Schools.csv

+Some errors occur when trying to match schoolID from CollegePlaying.csv to Schools.csv.
+At least one occurence was found where it could not find a value from CollegePlaying.csv in Schools.csv.
+When this occured the current solution is to replace the value with 'NAN'.

 -----------------
 Quality of player
 -----------------